eregs/eregs.github.io/_pages/introduction.md

 This is the same as a final rule except that it does not have to follow a proposed rule.
 This is uncommon.
 An example of this kind of rule: when CFPB was created, it reissued all of the regulations it was given authority over in full as interim final rules.
 There was no need for a notice and comment period.

-## <a name="structure"</a>The structure of a regulation
+## <a name="structure"></a>The structure of a regulation

-Each regulation is part of the careful hierarchical structure of the Code of Federal Regulations.
+Each regulation is part of the careful hierarchical structure of the Code of Federal Regulations, and eRegulations reflects this structure.
 Here's a guide from the top down.

 ### The Code of Federal Regulations contains “titles”